ClearwaterUK/UltrakULL/UltrakULL/README.md

 - Download all of the required files from the Prerequisites section.
 - Extract the contents of BepInEx to where your ULTRAKILL install folder is located.
 - Launch ULTRAKILL so BepInEx can generate the required files and folders in the install folder.
 Quit the game once it has loaded to the main menu.

-#### Installing UMM:

-- Extract the contents of UMM.
-Place the "UMM Mods" folder in your BepInEx folder, and UMM.dll in BepInEx/plugins.
-- Launch ULTRAKILL.
-If UMM is installed correctly, you will see a modified layout of the main menu, including new buttons.
+-
 #### Installing UltrakULL:

 - Extract the contents of UltrakULL to your BepInEx folder.
 Overwrite any files if prompted.
-You should now have an UltrakULL folder in both your config and UMM Mods folders.
-- Launch ULTRAKILL and click on the Mods button in the main menu.
-UltrakULL should be displayed there.
-Click on the square icon in the corner of it to enable auto-startup of the mod, then restart ULTRAKILL (either manually or with the new Restart button added by UMM).
-- If the mod has loaded correctly, you should see a new "Languages" tab in the Options menu.
+- Launch ULTRAKILL.
+If the mod has loaded correctly, you should see a new "Languages" tab in the Options menu.
   <img src="https://cdn.discordapp.com/attachments/472691871806652429/1037354187341701130/unknown.png" alt="drawing" width="550"/>
-- From the Languages tab, you can select any available language based on the language files UltrakULL has found, and will load them into the game.
-If you have any additional language files you wish to use, click on the "OPEN LANGUAGE FOLDER" button, and place them in the folder that opens.
-A game restart is required for the new languages to appear.
+- From the Languages tab, you can browse available translations for the game by selecting the "Browse Languages Online" button.
+Additionally, language files that are locally installed in the mod folder will be detected and made available for selection any available language based on the language files UltrakULL has found, and will load them into the game.

 - Optional: Enable the BepInEx console by opening the BepInEx.cfg inside the config folder.
 Find the Logging.Console option and set it to true.
 This will activate the BepInEx console every time your game launches, and will output the status of the game there.
 This is very helpful for tracking down problems or errors.